OctoPrint/OctoPrint/docs/bundledplugins/appkeys.rst

   1. The User opens the App and gets prompted to enter or select an instance URL.
 Optionally (recommended!) the User also enters their username which is also their user ID into the App.
+  2. The App :ref:`probes for workflow support <sec-bundledplugins-appkeys-api-probe>` on the Server.
+If this request doesn't get an HTTP :http:statuscode:`204` the App needs to direct the user to an alternative manual workflow (copy-paste API key) and abort this one.
+Otherwise it proceeds to the next step.
-  2. The App sends a :ref:`key request <sec-bundledplugins-appkey-datamodel-keyrequest>` to the Server to start the authorization process.
+  3. The App sends a :ref:`key request <sec-bundledplugins-appkey-datamodel-keyrequest>` to the Server to start the authorization process.
-  3. The Server triggers a confirmation dialog for the User on the Webinterface and returns an endpoint to the App to poll for a decision in the ``Location`` header of an HTTP :http:statuscode:`201`.
+  4. The Server triggers a confirmation dialog for the User on the Webinterface and returns an endpoint to the App to poll for a decision in the ``Location`` header of an HTTP :http:statuscode:`201`.
-  4. The App uses the obtained request specific endpoint to poll for a decision every second.
+  5. The App uses the obtained request specific endpoint to poll for a decision every second.
 An HTTP :http:statuscode:`202` signals that no decision has been made yet.
-  5. The User either accepts or denies the access request which makes the Webinterface send a :ref:`decision request <sec-bundledplugins-appkey-datamodel-decisionrequest>` to the Server.
+  6. The User either accepts or denies the access request which makes the Webinterface send a :ref:`decision request <sec-bundledplugins-appkey-datamodel-decisionrequest>` to the Server.
-  6. If the User accepted the request, the App receives an HTTP :http:statuscode:`200` with an attached :ref:`API key response <sec-bundledplugins-appkey-datamodel-keyresponse>`.
+  7. If the User accepted the request, the App receives an HTTP :http:statuscode:`200` with an attached :ref:`API key response <sec-bundledplugins-appkey-datamodel-keyresponse>`.
 If they deny it, the App will receive an HTTP :http:statuscode:`404`.